Takmim00/quiz-task/README.md

-Here's a sample README.md file for your Interactive Quiz Platform project:

----

 # Interactive Quiz Platform

 An interactive quiz platform that allows users to attempt quizzes, get instant feedback, track progress, and manage quiz attempts.
 The platform includes timer-based quizzes and stores user data using IndexedDB for history tracking.